kwencel/spring-boot-backend-showcase/README.md

 The `-XX:MaxDirectMemorySize` parameter sets the maximum size of Direct Memory Buffers which can grow to enormous sizes if not limited.
 It is especially relevant when dealing with data streaming from external API (which I have used for OMDb handling).
-Overall, it is a good practice to limit various parts of JVM memory to have a consistent and predictable performance and resource usage.
+Overall, it is a good practise to limit various parts of JVM memory to have a consistent and predictable performance and resource usage.

 # Things that can be improved